Chapter 1: Introduction

 Accounting for entitlement imbalances resulting from under-lift and over-lift of mineral resources of products

 Entity A operates as a joint operator in an oil field, entitled to 50% of the generated output and accountable for 50% of the incurred costs throughout the field’s lifespan.
-Entity A acknowledges a 50% stake in jointly held assets and 50% of the collectively incurred liabilities and expenses.
-This encompasses recognising 50% of the joint operation’s inventory, which accumulates during the extraction, production, and transportation process, covering depreciation of property, plant, and equipment (representing oil reserves), along with direct and indirect overhead absorption.
+Following IFRS 11:20, Entity A acknowledges a 50% stake in jointly held assets and 50% of the collectively incurred liabilities and expenses.
+This encompasses recognizing 50% of the joint operation’s inventory, which accumulates during the extraction, production, and transportation process, covering depreciation of property, plant, and equipment (representing oil reserves), along with direct and indirect overhead absorption.

 Due to the oil field’s operational nature, parties involved take possession of oil batches or “liftings” at varying intervals.
 Consequently, Entity A’s actual output share in a reporting period may diverge from its 50% entitlement (and cost obligation) over the field’s lifespan.
 This disparity is rectified through subsequent liftings, without any customary cash settlements.